htin-kyaw-htet/Lib_FT/README.md

-_This project has been created as part of the 42 curriculum by kthu._
+_This project has been created as part of the 42 curriculum by Htkyaw._

 # Libft